From 2D Alignment to 3D Plausibility: Unifying Heterogeneous 2D Priors and Penetration-Free Diffusion for Occlusion-Robust Two-Hand Reconstruction: Conclusion

 \section{Conclusion}

 In this paper, we propose a two-hand reconstruction method that integrates additional 2D reference information to improve hand alignment and depth recovery performance.
 Furthermore, when one hand is occluded by another (making the 2D reference information for the occluded hand unreliable), we introduce a two-hand diffusion model as a interacting prior to address the penetration issue.
-Extensive qualitative and quantitative experimental results demonstrate that our method significantly outperforms previous two-hand and single-hand reconstruction approaches.

-{\bf Limitation and Future Work:} Our method still faces challenges in handling extreme occlusions and motion blur in hand images, as the additional 2D information may become unreliable under such conditions.
-We believe that future integration of temporal processing could effectively alleviate this problem.
+Extensive qualitative and quantitative experimental results demonstrate that our method significantly outperforms previous two-hand and single-hand reconstruction approaches. {\bf Limitation and Future Work:} Our method still faces challenges in handling extreme motion blur in hand images, as the additional 2D information may become unreliable under such conditions.
+We believe that future integration of temporal processing could effectively alleviate this problem. {